 During the second year, you specialise in the field of management of technological innovation.
-You take courses such as Innovation: Traditions, Theories, Trends or Qualitative and Quantitative Methods, as well as elective courses.
-In the second semester of the second year, you conduct an independent project.
+You take courses such as Innovation: Traditions, Theories, Trends or Qualitative and Quantitative Methods, and other elective courses.
+In the final semester, you conduct an independent degree project.

-To be well prepared for your future job, teaching is based on methods and models used in business, for understanding existing markets, product development, and market launch.
+To be well prepared for your future job, teaching is based on methods and models used in business, to understand existing markets, product development, and market launch.
 At the same time, the latest academic research is an important part of our courses to keep up with the latest developments.

 The teaching consists of lectures, group exercises, labs, seminars, project work and field trips.
 During the programme you will attend seminars where you, together with other students, discuss concrete business problems and different cases.
 All the students are expected to be active participants in all forms of discussions.
 The aim is to develop critical thinking and collaborative skills.
 Many courses contain project work in small groups.
 You will need to complete the work together with your classmates outside the classroom.
 This way, you learn from each other and you train to be a team player.
 Both the capabilities to work in teams and think critically will make you standout in your professional development.

 The teachers in the programme are active researchers with extensive expertise in their fields.
 Also, close ties with the industry are ensured in the form of field trips, guest lectures and various projects, where you will meet people with considerable experience of innovation outside the university.

 Studying in one of the world's most innovative countries like Sweden will allow you to learn from outside the campus as well.

 The programme takes place in Uppsala.
 The language of instruction is English.